We have updated this note to include a link to Practice note, Consultation responses: MiFID II and MiFID review (www.practicallaw.com/9-517-2322).

 Practice note, MiFID: overview (www.practicallaw.com/6-509-0196).
 This note, by Hugh Merritt of Hogan Lovells, summarises the principal requirements of MiFID, and discusses UK implementation of MiFID through regulatory rules and guidance.

 Practice note, Hot topics: MiFID II (www.practicallaw.com/6-503-3276).
-This note tracks the Commission's review of MiFID and includes a high-level overview of the principal stages of the Commission's review, links to related key primary source material, and includes a What's next? table to help subscribers track developments.
+This note tracks the proposals for amending MiFID, including a high level overview of the MiFID II proposals, links to related key primary source material, and a What's next? table to help subscribers track developments.

 Practice note, What is MiFID business? (www.practicallaw.com/3-380-4071).
 This note explains the circumstances when a firm will carry on MiFID business.